Cantara/Java-Auto-Update/README.md

 # Java-Auto-Update
-Java Auto-Update - wrapper to automaticall upgrade a Java application.
+Java Auto-Update - wrapper to automatically upgrade a Java application.

 ## Install on Windows